THE INTERVIEW WITH THE FILM MAKER -AMA PSALMIST

 Question: What is your encouragement to filmmakers and other creatives?

 Answer: When I meet creatives, I just try to always remember to say, learn to convert your passion to income.
-We get carried away with our passion and don’t realise it is indeed our own means of “survival”, so take time to study you craft, your industry, be great at what you do and make some money while doing what you love.
+We get carried away with our passion and don’t realize it is indeed our own means of “survival”, so take time to study you craft, your industry, be great at what you do and make some money while doing what you love.

 Question: Any additions?